MaterializeInc/terraform-provider-materialize/docs/resources/connection_kafka.md

 - `aws_privatelink` (Block List, Max: 1) AWS PrivateLink configuration.
 Conflicts with `kafka_broker`. (see [below for nested schema](#nestedblock--aws_privatelink))
 - `comment` (String) **Public Preview** Comment on an object in the database.
-- `database_name` (String) The identifier for the connection database.
+- `database_name` (String) The identifier for the connection database in Materialize.
 Defaults to `MZ_DATABASE` environment variable if set or `materialize` if environment variable is not set.
 - `kafka_broker` (Block List) The Kafka broker's configuration. (see [below for nested schema](#nestedblock--kafka_broker))
 - `ownership_role` (String) The owernship role of the object.
 - `progress_topic` (String) The name of a topic that Kafka sinks can use to track internal consistency metadata.